paylike/plugin-easy-digital-downloads/Testing.md

 * A edd installation is required, in which you need to have the twenty seventeen theme installed.
 * You need to have the default product from edd which is "A Music Album"
+* You also need the "Disable Emails" plugin

 ## Getting started